streamingfast/substreams-sink/README.md

 > note: pbsubstreams is the common alias for the `github.com/streamingfast/substreams/pb/sf/substreams/v1` package found [here](https://github.com/streamingfast/substreams/tree/develop/pb/sf/substreams/v1).

-The `BlockScopeDataHandler` is called for each data message that is received from the Substreams API and contains all the data output for the given substreams module.
+The `BlockScopeDataHandler` is called for each block scoped data message that is received from the Substreams API and contains all the data output for the given substreams module.

 The `BlockScopeDataHandler` is responsible for decoding and processing the data, and returning an error if there is a problem.
 The `BlockScopeDataHandler` is also responsible for storing the cursor to the last processed block number.